-KPMG AG, with register office in Räffelstrasse 28, 8045 Zurich, Switzerland and registered with the commercial register of Canton of Zurich under CHE-106.084.881 (KPMG), was appointed for the first time in 2006 as Issuer's independent statutory auditor according to article 727 ff. of the Swiss Code of Obligations and has been re-elected annually since then.
-KPMG has audited the consolidated annual reports of the Issuer for the financial years ended 31 December 2021 and 31 December 2022.
+KPMG was appointed for the first time in 2006 as Issuer's independent statutory auditor according to article 727 ff. of the Swiss Code of Obligations and has been re-elected annually since then.
+KPMG has audited the consolidated annual reports of the Issuer for the financial years ended 31 December 2022 and 31 December 2023.
 KPMG is a member of the Swiss Institute of Certified Accountants and Tax Consultants.
-KPMG's audit oversight body is the Federal Audit Oversight Authority (Eidgenössische Revisions-aufsichtsbehörde).
-KPMG's registration number with the Federal Audit Oversight Authority is 501403.
+KPMG's audit oversight body is the Federal Audit Oversight Authority-KPMG's registration number with the Federal Audit Oversight Authority is 501403.